 9 County Street, the Benjamin Dutch house (1705) - This was built early in the 1700’s, and was owned by one of several men named Benjamin Dutch who owned and sold properties throughout town.
 The asymmetrical facade and timber frame are typical of First Period construction.
 7 County Street, the Thomas Dennis House (1663) - Shoreborne Wilson, a cooper, built a house and shop on this site about 1660.
 Thomas Dennis, the well-known master joiner, bought the property in 1663.
 The rear ell of the present house dates from that period, The 5-bay front section of the house dates to the 1750's.
 5 County Street, the Rindge-Pinder-Leatherland house (1718) - Richard Rindge (also spelled Ringe) acquired the lot at 5 County St., with a house already on it, in 1718.
 Phillip Clark operated an undertaker's and cabinet shop here, and in the mid-19th Century it was a "shoe manufacturing" business owned by Ignatius Dodge who lived in the Thomas Dennis house next door.
 47 County Street, the Benjamin Grant house (1723) - The Benjamin Grant House was added to the National Register of Historic Places in 1980.
 It appears to have been originally built as a half house.
 Benjamin Grant was born in 1701 in Ipswich to Robert and Mary Grant, who emigrated from England.
 Benjamin married Anne Perkins in 1722, and was killed in the French and Indian War in 1756.
 11 County Street, the Bennett – Caldwell house (1725) - Joseph Bennett built this early Second Period house in 1725.
 In 1818 the house was sold to Capt.
 Sylvanus Caldwell, who engaged in maritime trade along the coast from Massachusetts to Maine for a half century.

 Jones sold the house and lot to George Newman Jr., a weaver.
-18 East Street, the Baker-Dodge house (1727) - This house was built c 1727 by John Baker III, and purchased by Mary Dennis Dodge in 1818.
+18 East Street, the Baker-Dodge house (1727) - This house was built by John Baker III, and was purchased by Mary Dennis Dodge in 1818.
 The house is protected by a preservation agreement between the owners and the town of Ipswich.
-30 East Street, the Jordan – Snelling – Potter house (c 1700) - John Potter purchased the lot in 1708 with all the buildings, including the “old house, new out-houses, etc.” Structural evidence reveals that the house was built in two stages, and that the west side is the earliest portion.
+30 East Street, the Jordan – Snelling – Potter house (c 1708) - John Potter purchased the lot in 1708 with all the buildings, including the “old house, new out-houses, etc.” Structural evidence reveals that the house was built in two stages, and that the west side is the earliest portion.
 The house was owned in the 1950’s by Hollie Bucklin who renovated the building so that it appears to be a medieval revival cross-gabled house.
-59 East Street, the Daniel Ringe house (1719) - Samuel York the small lot fronting on East Street to Daniel Ringe, Oct.
+59 East Street, the Daniel Ringe house (1719) - The small lot fronting on East Street was sold to Daniel Ringe, Oct.
 16, 1719 .
-Ringe sold to John Holland, Nov.
+It was sold to John Holland, Nov.
 6, 1742.
 Daniel Ringe was an early settler of Ipswich, and as a young man worked as a cow-herd.
-Captain Ringe was a soldier in the Indian wars in his and became a prominent citizen of Ipswich.
+Captain Ringe was a soldier in the Indian wars and became a prominent citizen of Ipswich.
 62 East Street, the Treadwell-Wainwright House (1727) - Capt.
 John Wainwright bought 3 1/2 acres from Nathaniel Treadwell in 1726 (47:144) and built this fine Georgian mansion.The raised-field paneling and feather-edge sheathing found throughout the house are key features.
 76 East Street, the Hodgkins – Lakeman House (c1690) - William Hodgkins built this house before 1700.
 In 1718 he sold the dwelling to Archelaus Lakeman and the property remained in the Lakeman family for almost 200 years.
 The Lakemans were a sea-faring family with extensive wharves and warehouses on the property and on the Town Wharf across the street.
 8 East Street, the Captain Matthew Perkins house (1701) - The Captain Matthew Perkins House at 8 East St. in Ipswich was the winner of the 1991 Mary Conley Award.
 The land on which the house sits was at one time part of an orchard lot and was sold to Matthew Perkins, a weaver and soldier, by Major Francis Wainwright in 1701.
 The 1st period 2-story structure has post-medieval overhangs front and side.
 80 East Street, the Perkins – Hodgkins House (c 1700) - The Perkins-Hodgkins house is believed to have been built in 1700 on the foundation of the earier Jacob Perkins home.
 The house has been greatly expanded over the years, but the original asymetrical structure continues to anchor the corner with Jeffreys Neck Road.

 High Street Historic District